Download PDF

 Sales revenues from contracts with customers

-Revenues in the Uzin Utz Group are generated by the sale of goods to wholesalers, craftsmen and contractors and by the provision of services.
+Revenue is generated in the Uzin Utz Group through the sale of goods to wholesalers, craftsmen and contractors and through the provision of services.
 Across all types of revenue, no financing component is recognized.
-In no case is there a significant financing component, as there are no payment terms that exceed a term of one year.
-For this reason, the option under IFRS 15.63 was used, which means that a financing component need not be recognized.
+There is no significant financing component in any case, as there are no payment terms that exceed one year.
+For this reason, the option under IFRS 15.63 was used, whereby a financing component is not recognized.

 The payment terms underlying the types of revenue are explained in the following three sections.
-Since the customer does not have a legal claim to consideration until the net payment target has expired, no cash discount periods were taken into account when determining the payment targets.
+As the customer only has a legal claim to consideration after the net payment target has expired, no discount periods were taken into account when determining the payment terms.

 Sales of goods to wholesalers, craftsmen and contractors

-The Group manufactures and distributes products and machinery for the new installation, renovation and maintenance of value of all types of floor coverings.
-The products are mainly produced for the anonymous market and subsequently sold on this market.
-The customers of the products are wholesalers, craftsmen and contractors.
+The Group produces and sells products and machines for laying, renovating and maintaining the value of floor coverings of all kinds.
+The products are mainly manufactured for the anonymous market and then sold on this market.
+The products are sold to wholesalers, craftsmen and contractors.

-For foreign shipments with longer delivery times, the delivery condition EXW (Ex Works) is mainly used.
-Within the countries in which the national companies are located, short delivery times of between one and three days can often be guaranteed.
-In addition, in a majority of the companies, last loading or shipping dates are specified.
-Depending on the company, the last shipment takes place between one and two weeks before the end of the fiscal year.
-As a result of the facts explained, only goods to which an insignificant amount is allocated in comparison to annual sales are on their way to the customer as of the balance sheet date, if at all.
+For foreign shipments with longer delivery times, the EXW (Ex Works) delivery term is mainly used.
+Within the countries in which the national companies are based, short delivery times of between one and three days can often be guaranteed.
+In addition, last loading and shipping dates are specified in the majority of companies.
+Depending on the company, the last shipment takes place between one and two weeks before the end of the financial year.
+Due to the facts explained above, only goods to which an insignificant amount is allocated in comparison to annual sales are on their way to the customer, if at all, as at the balance sheet date.

 For the remaining national companies, the delivery date stated on the delivery bill is decisive for revenue recognition.
-This is determined on the basis of the date of shipment and includes the regular delivery times to the customer.
+This is determined based on the shipping date and includes the regular delivery times to the customer.
 The revenue recognition method also mainly involves short delivery times.

-In particular, customers with large purchase volumes receive bonuses at the end of the year based on the purchase volume of the entire fiscal year.
+Customers with large purchase volumes in particular receive bonuses at the end of the year that are based on the purchase volume for the entire financial year.
 Revenue may only be recognized if it is highly unlikely that it will be reversed at a later date.
-In order to recognize bonuses that are expected to be granted in the recognized revenues, bonus accruals based on experience are recognized during the year.
-When calculating the reported net sales, these are adjusted for the provisions.
-As a result, revenue is recognized to the extent that it is highly probable that no significant cancellation will occur.
+Provisions for bonuses based on past experience are recognized during the year to take account of bonuses expected to be granted in the revenue recognized.
+When determining the reported net sales, these are adjusted for the provisions.
+As a result, sales are recognized in the amount in which it is highly probable that no significant cancellation will occur.

 License sales revenues